-The Better Care Fund (BCF) incentivises service integration and is overseen by the Health & Wellbeing Board.
+The Better Care Fund (BCF) incentivises service integration.
 It creates a local single pooled budget to incentivise the NHS and local government to work more closely together around people, placing their wellbeing as the focus of health and care services, and shifting resources accordingly.

-Monitoring and managing our progress
+Monitoring and Managing our Progress